 The application program INVENTORY assumes control when the user logs in to the account.
 Assign the CAPTIVE flag to the login flags field of the captive account UAF record by specifying the AUTHORIZE qualifier/FLAGS=CAPTIVE.
-Section 7.7.4 shows how to use AUTHORIZE to create a UAF record for a captive account.
+Section 7.7.4, "Maintaining the User Environment" shows how to use AUTHORIZE to create a UAF record for a captive account.

-Example 7.4 is a command procedure for a highly secure captive account, which restricts the user to a very limited set of commands.
+Example 7.4, "Sample Captive Command Procedure" is a command procedure for a highly secure captive account, which restricts the user to a very limited set of commands.
 System managers must be sure to deny the account owner any write access to the login command procedure and its directory.
 Note also that the security manager would use the AUTHORIZE qualifier /NOINTERACTIVE when establishing this account.